myENA/consul-backinator/README.md

 git clone https://github.com/myENA/consul-backinator.git
 cd consul-backinator
 ```

-`Edit the job specification file consul-backinator.nomad to suit your environment.
-It uses S3 by default and must be configured with the correct bucket URI, access key, and secret key.It's recommended to use a dedicated consul-backinator user with IAM permissions to just this bucket for security purposes.
-It runs every hour by default and writes output to STDERR and STDOUT.`
+Edit the job specification file `consul-backinator.nomad` to suit your environment.
+It uses S3 by default and must be configured with the correct bucket URI, access key, and secret key.
+It's recommended to use a dedicated consul-backinator user with IAM permissions to just this bucket for security purposes.
+The job runs every hour by default and writes output to STDERR and STDOUT.

 ## Security